 Spinnova's Remuneration Policy presents the remuneration framework for the members of Spinnova's Board of Directors, and the CEO.
-There were no deviations to the Remuneration Policy in the remuneration paid in 2023 and reported here.
-No claw backs of the remuneration took place during the financial year 2023.
+There were no deviations to the Remuneration Policy in the remuneration paid in 2024 and reported in this report.
+No claw backs of the remuneration took place during the financial year 2024.

-The Remuneration Report 2023 includes the principles governing the remuneration of the members of the company's Board of Directors and the CEO and a description of the practical implementation of the Remuneration Policy.
-The Report also includes the remuneration paid to the members of the Board of Directors, the CEO and the Deputy CEO in the financial year 2023.
+The Remuneration Report 2024 includes the principles governing the remuneration of the members of the company's Board of Directors and the CEO and a description of the practical implementation of the Remuneration Policy.
+The Report also includes the remuneration paid to the members of the Board of Directors, the CEO and the Deputy CEO in the financial year 2024.